FOR LAWYERS

 July 10, 2022

-Whenever someone enters the workforce for the first time they are confronted with a whole new world.
+Whenever someone enters the workforce for the first time, they are confronted with a whole new world.
 This world of employment is an ever-running machine that chugs along without end, bringing in new workers just as quickly as old ones retire or pass on.
 With such a constant pace, many workers scarcely have time to find their feet before plunging into a lifetime of work.

 1. The right to unionize

-Not only do employees have a right to unionize, employers are not allowed to interfere with union activities or efforts.
-Specifically, section 8 subsection 1 states that employers are not allowed to “interfere with, restrain, or coerce employees” who are trying to exercise their right to unionize.
-This includes firing employees for unionizing or making their working conditions so dire that they are forced to quit, a practice known as constructive discharge.
+To protect workers in exercising their rights, employers are prohibited from interfering with union-related activities.
+Specifically, section 8(1) states that employers are not allowed to “interfere with, restrain, or coerce employees” who are trying to exercise their right to unionize.
+This includes firing employees in retaliation for unionizing or making their working conditions so dire that they are forced to quit, a practice known as constructive discharge.

 2. The right to a safe work environment

-Employees have a right to know what dangers are posed by their workplace.
-This includes being informed by the employer about any prominent dangers, occupational diseases, or other health hazards that the employer has knowledge of.
-Employees also have the right to work in a workplace that is compliant with the safety standards established by the Occupational Safety and Health Administration (OSHA).
+This includes being informed by the employer about any prominent dangers, occupational diseases, or other health hazards that the employer knows of or should reasonably be aware of.
+Employees also have the right to work in a workplace that is compliant with the safety standards established by the Occupational Safety and Health Administration (OSHA)

-3. The right to protection from discrimination
+3. The right to be free from discrimination

 • Age